 IMPORTANT SAFETY INFORMATION

-WARNING: RISK OF LACTIC ACIDOSIS
+WARNING: LACTIC ACIDOSIS

 WARNINGS AND PRECAUTIONS